octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/4_RequiredMaterials/1_Markdown/index.md

 This section provides a summary of Markdown that you will frequently utilize.
 The Markdown format utilized is GFM or GitHub Flavored Markdown.

-Please note that your Cube U content should *only* be utilizing Markdown as opposed to embedding other languages such as HTML.
+Please note that your Squirrel U content should *only* be utilizing Markdown as opposed to embedding other languages such as HTML.
 This will help maintain styling and consistency throughout the site.

 ## Prerequisites